benlk/misc-licenses/stallman-license.md

 # The Anyone But Stallman License (ABSL)

+The Anyone But Stallman License may be referred to as the ABSL.

-The Stallman License is licensed under the terms of The Stallman License.
+The ABSL is licensed under the terms of The ABSL.

 ## Definitions